DataHubz/ga_engine/paper/PAPER_DRAFT.md

 **Abstract**

 We investigate computational advantages of Clifford algebra operations for machine learning and cryptography.
-Through rigorous benchmarks on concrete tasks, we demonstrate: (1) +20% accuracy improvement for 3D point cloud classification using geometric encodings, (2) 16-32× faster encryption and 125-250× faster decryption in a novel Clifford-LWE construction over Cl(3,0), and (3) 6-25× reduction in key sizes.
+Through rigorous benchmarks on concrete tasks, we demonstrate: (1) +13-20% accuracy improvement for 3D point cloud classification using rotation-invariant geometric features (no training required), (2) 10-22× faster encryption and 100+× faster decryption in a novel Clifford-LWE construction over Cl(3,0), and (3) 4-6× reduction in key sizes.
 We formalize the left-regular representation as a closed ring structure S ≅ Cl(3,0) ⊂ M₈(ℝ), enabling operations via geometric products that outperform classical matrix operations.
-While security of Clifford-LWE remains an open question requiring cryptographic analysis, the dramatic performance improvements and representational advantages for geometric data suggest promising research directions.
-Our results indicate that Clifford algebras provide both computational efficiency and enhanced expressiveness in specific application domains.
+While security of Clifford-LWE remains an open question requiring cryptographic analysis, the dramatic performance improvements and inherent rotation invariance for geometric data suggest promising research directions.
+Our results indicate that Clifford algebras provide both computational efficiency and natural expressiveness for rotation-invariant tasks.

 ---